medic/cht-core/scripts/docker-helper/readme.md

 ### OS

-The main requirement is Ubuntu OS and has only been tested on Ubuntu.
+The main requirement is Ubuntu OS and this script has only been tested on Ubuntu.
 It likely will work on Windows WSL2.
 It will not work on MacOS as it's missing the `ip` command.

 ### Software